DamianK/quickflask/README.md

 This is my Flask quick start template.
 Its based on Flask version 3.

 It is a boilerplate/template for starting your new Flask project.
-For the frontend, I'm using Tailwind CSS or Bootstrap (depends on project).
+For the frontend, you can use for eg. Tailwind CSS or Bootstrap.
 It uses SQLAlchemy ORM (but any other ORM or no ORM can be used).

 ## How to install